edlai/edlai.github.io/docs/dev/diag/index.md

 ### Run Wireshark

+- Run Wireshark
+- Select Menu/View/Wireless Toolbar
-Run Wireshark and set Filter to display beacon Frame. there is a sample filter if you would like to capture
+- Set Filter to display beacon Frame. there is a sample filter if you would like to capture.

+Filter:

 - MAC address: C4:E9:0A:6F:A5:1A,
-- Association,
+- Association Req/Rep
-- Reassociation,
+- Reassociation Req/Rep
-- Probe,
+- Probe Req/Rep
 - Beacon ((wlan.fc.type_subtype <= 0x0008)),
 - Four way handshark (wlan.fc.type == 0x0002).